Solutions

 Is the sun beaming through your windows?
 Shade them from the outside.
 This will prevent heat from direct sun from entering the property and is far more effective than just closing internal blinds or curtains.

 Europeans regularly employ products such as external roller shutter blinds and awnings, but these are currently much less common in the UK.
 The same effect can be achieved with less intervention on a more temporary basis.
-Cover windows and roof lights with old towels or curtains or rig up bamboo screening to shade glazing.
-These are temporary but very effective measures.

 More discussion on these blog posts: Stick Perforated Material to Your Glazing & Install External Shading on your Roof Windows